Shufflecake: Plausible Deniability for Multiple Hidden Filesystems on Linux: TrueCrypt and VeraCrypt

 TrueCrypt optionally allows to ``embed'' a hidden volume in the (contiguous) empty space left by the standard volume: this is the mechanism providing plausible deniability.
 Its encrypted header then fits in the empty slot left after the header of the standard volume.
 The standard volume and the hidden volume are encrypted with two different passwords.

-One big limitation of TrueCrypt is that it can only support a hidden volume if the outer volume is formatted as a FAT filesystem.
+One big limitation of TrueCrypt is that it can only support a hidden volume if the outer volume is formatted as a FAT filesystem\footnote{Latest versions of TrueCrypt on Windows also support NTFS-formatted outer volumes, albeit with serious limitations, among which a waste of 50\% volume space.}.
 This is because we need the empty space left by the decoy volume to be contiguous.
-Most modern filesystems (like ext4 and NTFS) ``jump back and forth'' on the disk as they are written with data, leaving lots of empty blocks, or ``holes'', in the middle.
+Most modern filesystems (like ext4) ``jump back and forth'' on the disk as they are written with data, leaving lots of empty blocks, or ``holes'', in the middle.
 Instead, the FAT filesystem is special, in that it grows incrementally and, up to the physiological holes created by deleted files, occupies all the space up until its last utilised block.
 This way, one can have the hidden volume start at a certain offset, after the end of the decoy volume, and then follow data allocation linearly.
 TrueCrypt automatically computes a convenient starting position for the hidden volume (leaving some leeway buffer after the end of the standard volume), and places it among the metadata of the hidden volume's header.
 Whereas the hidden volume is assigned a logical size that follows the physical space actually allocated to it, the standard volume is \emph{not} resized, and keeps logically mapping onto the whole disk.
 This is crucial in order to not defy deniability: if we resized the standard volume, this information (which leaks the existence of a hidden volume) would be written in the metadata of its file system, which is inspected by the adversary.

 Another big limitation of this approach is that, from the moment that a hidden volume is embedded into a standard volume, the latter will be very limited in the possibility of content growth: as the hidden volume lives in the empty space of the standard volume, this seemingly empty space can never shrink (except for the leeway buffer), or the hidden volume will be corrupted.